ScilifelabDataCentre/serve-tutorials/Workshops/Building-sharing-ML-demo-apps/README.md

 #### VGG 11 Image Classification Model

-This model has been obtained from and older verions of the [Pytorch Model Zoo](https://jlin27.github.io/serve-1/model_zoo.html).
+This model has been obtained from and older versions of the [Pytorch Model Zoo](https://jlin27.github.io/serve-1/model_zoo.html).
 The models here are packaged as .mar archives to work conveniently with [TorchServe](https://pytorch.org/serve/).
-We have unpacked the archives and added the .pth files (which can be used to load the model) to nextcloud and can be downloaded as follows.
+We have unpacked the archives and added the `.pth` files (which can be used to load the model) to Nextcloud and can be downloaded as follows.

 To download the model to the data folder go into the data directory
 ```bash